-4. Drive personally or engaging the service of a Driver
+4. Drive personally or engage the service of a Driver

-As a starter, it’s advisable to drive your vehicle yourself in order to manage and grow the profit margin of your business within the first year.
+As a starter, it’s advisable to drive your vehicle yourself to manage and grow the profit margin of your business within the first year.

-This is advised so that you can accumulate experience and knowledge about your vehicle and the business.
+This is advised to accumulate experience and knowledge about your vehicle and the business.

-a.)
-A regular amount of return from the driver each day or week.
+- A regular return from the driver each day or week.

-d.)
-The driver must be familiar with the vehicle
+- The driver must be familiar with the vehicle, e.)
+The driver must be friendly with the vehicle

-f.)
-The driver must come with two or more surety and documentation.
+- The driver must come with two or more sureties and documentation.

-g.)
-Agreement on what to do in case any part of the vehicle is damaged
+- agreement on what to do if any part of the vehicle is damaged

 5. Grow the business: